 Edmond Otis Sensei

-Edmond Otis Sensei, a New Zealand resident from 2008 and citizen from 2015, has practiced karate since 1967 and is internationally known as a competitor, instructor, coach, and judge.
+Edmond Otis Sensei, a New Zealand resident from 2008 and citizen from 2015, has practiced karate since childhood and is internationally known as a competitor, instructor, coach, and judge.
 He has coached numerous competitors to USA national and international championships, and has personally developed many high-ranking instructors.

 Otis Sensei is a Senior Lecturer on the Faculty of Health and Sport Science, at EIT, in Hawke’s Bay.
 Before he and his family moved to NZ, he was a Senior Lecturer in Humanities and Physical Education, and Director of Martial Arts at the University of California, Riverside – the largest collegiate martial arts program in the United States.
 NOTE: PLEASE SEE A FEW ARTICLES BELOW…